RELAI-Network/futur-console-react/README.md

-# Futur Console of Relai Network
+# Futur Console Web App
 A web application portal for app/game developers and ebook publishers for Futur Protocol.

 The deployed dev version can be found here:  [link](https://console-relai.web.app/)